memristor/mep-master/README.md

 [![Issue Count](https://codeclimate.com/github/Memristor-Robotics/mep2/badges/issue_count.svg)](https://codeclimate.com/github/Memristor-Robotics/mep2)

 # MEP (Memristor's Eurobot Platform)
-MEP is a development platform for building software for robots.
-It allows easy developing communication with hardware modules, implementation control algorithms and testing new strategies.
+MEP is a development platform for easy building and prototyping software for robots.
+It allows developing drivers for hardware modules, implementation of control algorithms and testing new strategies.

 Read more about Memristor at [our website](https://memristor-robotics.github.io/).